Today (August 22, 2016): top 10 most remote luxury hotels in the world.

 - How to get there: it’s a six-hour drive from Anchorage (Alaska’s capital) to Chitina, then a 90-minute flight from the airstrip to the lodge.

 Soneva Kiri is my favorite hotel in the world, and that’s partly explained by its exceptional location.
 Remote yet accessible by a 1,5 hour flight from Bangkok on the resort’s private plane, Soneva Kiri occupies a secluded spot on Thailand’s fourth largest but least populated island, Koh Kood, in the Gulf of Siam.
 It has 29 spectacular private villas – amongst the largest in the world – that are built on hillsides blanketed with ancient rainforest and overlooking the turquoise waters.
 Guest are given their own buggy to get to the private and stunning, coconut palm shaded beach, where your toes will go into the powdery soft sand, and where you can stroll through the pristine waters with the ocean lapping at your calves.
 Be prepared for a phenomenal experience!

 - Hotel website: Soneva Kiri

-- Other accolades: Soneva Kiri features in my top 10 lists of the world’s most amazing beach resorts, the world’s most outrageous hotel experiences, the world’s most insanely beautiful hotel beaches, the best private plunge pools in the world, the world’s best luxury hotels, the world’s best family hotels, the best luxury hotels in Thailand, and luxury hotels with private airports.
+- Other accolades: Soneva Kiri features in my top 10 lists of the world’s most amazing beach resorts, the world’s most outrageous hotel experiences, the world’s most insanely beautiful hotel beaches, the best private plunge pools in the world, the world’s best luxury hotels, the most astonishing beach retreats in Asia, the world’s best family hotels, the best luxury hotels in Thailand, and luxury hotels with private airports.

 - Tip: enjoy free VIP amenities when booking via Virtuoso (e.g. villa upgrade, breakfast, early check-in , late check-out, welcome Champagne with Thai tapas on arrival, and a 30 minute spa treatment for two).